 Classic Car Seller’s Tips

-Whether you’re looking to sell a classic Mercedes from the 1950’s, an unfinished Jaguar restoration project, or a pristine Austin-Healey with racing pedigree, selling anything requires planning and strategy.
-Unless you’re looking to move your classic out of the garage in the quickest possible way, selling it for a fair market price may take some time.
-However, there are a few basic Seller’s Tips that are the same across the board – no matter what make, model or condition your classic is in.
-The Alex Manos team is delighted to provide you with the following classic car Seller’s Tips to help you get started.
-Should you have any questions or would like more detailed information, be sure to browse their model-specific Seller’s Tips throughout this website.
+Whether you’re looking to sell a classic from the 1950s, an unfinished restoration project, or a pristine sportscar with racing pedigree, selling any vintage car requires planning and strategy.
+Unless you’re looking to move your classic out of the garage in the quickest possible way, selling it for a fair market price will take time.
+However there are a few basic Seller’s Tips which are the same across the board – no matter what make, model or condition your classic car is in.
+Alex Manos and his team are here to provide you the following classic car Seller’s Tips to help get started.
+Should you have questions or want more-detailed information, please browse this website and contact us directly.

 Before you place the car for sale, have it inspected by a qualified mechanic that specializes in your particular type of classic car.
-If there are a few minor repairs that may increase the overall appeal or functionality of the car, it may increase the overall value.
+If there are a few minor repairs that may increase the overall appeal or functionality of the car, go ahead as it may increase the overall value.

 Always research what similar models are going for and try to find out the availability of your particular classic.
 Typically, classic car values are higher for those that have been well maintained and are as original as possible.
 It is always best to avoid adding aftermarket parts to a classic if you plan on reselling it in the future.